 Finance terms: Finance terms are up to six years for term loans and asset finance facilities.
 For overdrafts and invoice finance facilities, terms will be up to three years.

 Security: At the discretion of the lender, the scheme may be used for unsecured lending for facilities of £250,000 and under.
 For facilities above £250,000, the lender must establish a lack or absence of security prior to businesses using CBILS.
 If the lender can offer finance on normal commercial terms without the need to make use of the scheme, they will do so.

 The borrower always remains 100% liable for the debt.

 Smaller businesses from all sectors can apply for the full amount of the facility.
 To be eligible for a facility under CBILS, an SME must:

-Have a borrowing proposal which, were it not for the current pandemic, would be considered viable by the lender, and for which the lender believes the provision of finance will enable the business to trade out of any short-to-medium term difficulty.
+- Have a borrowing proposal which, were it not for the current pandemic, would be considered viable by the lender.

 We will issue further updates as and when appropriate.